imagej/imagej.github.io/pages/How_to_contribute_to_an_existing_plugin_or_library.md

 that case, you need to use the [git rebase command](https://help.github.com/articles/about-git-rebase/):

-{% capture includecontent %} If you prefer using a graphical interface (e.g. Atlassian SourceTree or GitHub Desktop) instead of the command line, there are also options to do an interactive rebase.
-To force-push your amended commits to the existing branch on github though, the best option is to use the command line, see below. {% endcapture %}
+{% include sidebox-right content='If you prefer using a graphical interface (e.g. Atlassian SourceTree or GitHub Desktop) instead of the command line, there are also options to do an interactive rebase.
+To force-push your amended commits to the existing branch on github though, the best option is to use the command line, see below.' %}

-{% include info-box content=includecontent %}

 Rebase operates over a range of commits.
 You provide it a starting point, and it then automatically includes all commits **after** that